JoseGaDel/DIME/edge/Jetson_Nano/inference/README.md

 ### Building a model engine

 On the models directory you can find some ONNX models.
 To build an engine, you can either use `trtexec`, which comes with the TensorRT framework, or use the program [build_engine.py in the int8/ directory](int8/build_engine.py).
-TThe latter is required to build engines with INT8 quantization, as `trtexec` does not support INT8 calibration.
+The latter is required to build engines with INT8 quantization, as `trtexec` does not support INT8 calibration.
 To build an engine with `trtexec`, go to the models directory and run the following command:

 ```bash
 trtexec --builderOptimizationLevel=99 --skipInference --onnx=model.onnx --saveEngine=model_dataset_precision.engine --precision